-Graduate Acting I (3 quarter hours, 3 quarters) Beginning with a series of exercised and improvisations, the class introduces the acting student to the basic components of the acting process.
+Graduate Acting I (3 quarter hours, 3 quarters) Beginning with a series of exercises and improvisations, the class introduces the acting student to the basic components of the acting process.
 Scene work forms the backbone of this class.

 Graduate Voice I (2 quarter hours, 2 quarters) Foundation work consists of breath work, skeletal alignment, and the development of free voice flow.
-Classes include a regimen of intensive group exercises, and attention is paid to the expansion of each actor's individual expressiveness.
+Classes include a regimen of intensive group exercises and attention is paid to the expansion of each actor's individual expressiveness.
 The fundamental work is inspired by the Feldenkrais® and the Lessac System and is further influenced by the writings of Cicely Berry and Patsy Rodenburg.